jprice628/DateRanges/README.md

     Date.NewDate(2019, 6, 23));
 ```

-For convinience the following two functions have been provided for creating common DateRange values:
+For convenience the following two functions have been provided for creating common DateRange values:
 - `DateRange.Full()` - an alias for `new DateRange(Date.MinValue, Date.MaxValue)`
 - `DateRange.Empty()` - an alias for `new DateRange(Date.MinValue, Date.MinValue)`